We often get the question:

 In the last photo, you’ll see a way to mix and match dining chair styles.
 The dining chairs going the long way are more industrial styled, while the two end chairs are modern.
 This photo is a great example of mixing industrial styles with modern styles.
 You could do the same here using two traditional chairs with three modern chairs.

-If you want to really have fun, mix up your dining table with different chairs, as in the photo below:
+If you want to really have fun, mix up your dining table with different chairs.

 ^ Shown Above: